MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external -scheduling.md

 ### Resource Management

 - **Generic resource fulfillment:** Generic resource fulfillment will not be supported on externally scheduled projects.
-Attempts to fulfill active open requirements will create new project team members but will not
+Attempts to fulfill active open requirements will create new project team members but will not delete the generic team member or replace them on any existing resource assignments.

 - **Delete Team Member:** Delete team member will not automatically delete resource assignments.

 ### Quoting and Contracting